misaraty/scripts/XLRF/README.md

 ## XLRF_v1.0

 * In the `xgboost-style` and `lightgbm-style` implementations, native XGBoost/LightGBM libraries are not used.
-Instead, MATLAB’s
+Instead, MATLAB's
-  `fitrensemble (LSBoost)` combined with decision-tree templates is employed to emulate their behavior, mapping only high-level concepts such as learning rate, number of boosting iterations, tree depth/leaf count, and row/column subsampling.
+  `fitrensemble (LSBoost)` combined with `decision-tree` templates is employed to emulate their behavior, mapping only high-level concepts such as learning rate, number of boosting iterations, tree depth/leaf count, and row/column subsampling.

 * The random forest model is implemented using `TreeBagger`, which is MATLAB’s standard realization and is relatively close to the original random forest algorithm.